Why This Matters

 Nestled between two mountain ranges, the University of Wyoming has one of the most beautiful campuses in the country.
 Indeed, if you love the outdoors, you should strongly consider attending this school - an Outdoor Leadership minor can be added to any undergraduate degree, and you can even earn college credit from the mountaineering, sailing, kayaking, skiing, and snowboarding courses offered by the nearby National Outdoor Leadership School.
 The University of Wyoming allows you to choose from hundreds of degree programs, including the only law and pharmacy schools in the state.

 Required Credits to Graduate

 What You Should Know About Graduating From College in Wyoming

-One way to make sure that your college education helps your future income is to look at the industries and careers that are growing or are most employable in your state and pursue a degree in the same field of study.
-The top five industries that showed a positive growth trend in an October 2020 report for Wyoming were government; trade, transportation and utilities; goods-producing services; leisure and hospitality; and retail trade.
+One way to make sure your college education helps increase your future income is to look at the industries and occupations that offer the most opportunities in your state and pursue a degree in the same field of study.
+The five largest industries in Wyoming are office and administrative support occupations, transportation and material moving, construction and extraction, food preparation and serving, and sales.

 - Wyoming Hathaway Scholarship Program.
-This scholarship program helps any high school student who meets certain academic standards as well as those who have a financial need to pay for college.
+This scholarship program helps high school students who meet certain academic standards as well as those with unmet financial need pay for college.